 Forming in Lethbridge, a smallish southern Alberta town, in 2010, Fist City jelled from the ashes of various punk bands to form a storming blend of garage-fuelled, surf-tinged, scuzzy rock n roll.
-The cataclysmic sound that made their riotous second album “It’s 1983, Grow Up” so special has been re-mastered this month, making it heavier, gnarlier and even more of a must-have since its original hometown release on Black Tent Press.
-What makes this even more exiting is that a new vinyl version will be released on Transgressive Records, alongside a limited edition cassette version on Jen Long’s Transgressive imprint, Kissability.
+The cataclysmic sound that made their riotous second album 'It’s 1983, Grow Up' so special was been re-mastered, making it heavier, gnarlier and even more of a must-have since its original hometown release on Black Tent Press.
+What makes this even more exiting is that a new vinyl version was released on Transgressive Records, alongside a limited edition cassette version on Jen Long’s Transgressive imprint, Kissability in May 2014.

 Alongside stand out tracks such as “Endless Bummer”, “Boring Kids” and “Creeps”, this new release is scheduled to have two brand new tracks on board.
 “Let's Rip” is a sugary-sweet, violent pop song about a knife-wielding girl gang, and psych post-punk number “Losers Never Die”, written about being an immortal weirdo will also join the record.
 Both tracks were recently recorded with Felix Fung in his studio in Vancouver.

 The band are currently working on their follow up.